 - 4.3.2 Before an application for a private hire operator's licence will be considered, the applicant must provide a current (less than 3 months old) Basic DBS Disclosure of Criminal Convictions (issued specifically for East Cambridgeshire District Council), and a Certificate of Good Conduct from the relevant embassy (where the applicant has lived in the UK for less than 5 years).
 A new DBS will be required annually whilst licensed.
-Applicants that hold a current joint drivers licence with the Council will be exempt from this requirement, providing their driver licence DBS is still valid.
-DBS certificates should be less than 3 months old upon application. - 4.3.3 Although enhanced DBS certificates cannot be demanded by the Council for operator licences, we are happy to accept them, and we are happy to accept DBS update service certificates.
+Applicants that hold a current driver licence with the Council will be exempt from this requirement, providing their driver licence DBS is still valid. - 4.3.3 Although enhanced DBS certificates cannot be demanded by the Council for operator licences, we are happy to accept them, and we are happy to accept DBS update service certificates.